-Executive Committee: Professor Zawia, chair, Professors Gabriele Kass-Simon, Lisa Weyandt, Associate Professor Besio, Assistant Professors Mahler and Worthen, Adjunct Professor Mosley Austin.
+Executive Committee: Professor Zawia, chair, Professor Lisa Weyandt, Associate Professors Besio, Mahler, Assistant Professor Camberg, Adjunct Professor Mosley Austin, Research Professor Renehan.

-Faculty: Professors Faghri, Hufnagel, Kass-Simon, Kay, Kumaresan, Ohley, Sun, Webb, Weyandt, Willis, and Zawia; Associate Professors Agostinucci, Besio, DeBoef, Goren, Kim, Kovoor, Mahler, Martin, Seeram, and Sun; Assistant Professors He, and Worthen; Adjunct Professors Anagnostopoulos, DiCecco and Mosley Austin.
+Faculty: Professors Dash, Dufresne, Faghri, Faust, Hufnagel, Kass-Simon, Kay, Kumaresan, Ohley, Sun, Webb, Weyandt, Willis, and Zawia; Associate Professors Agostinucci, Besio, DeBoef, Goren, Kim, Kovoor, Mahler, Martin, Seeram, Slitt, and Sun; Assistant Professors Camburg, Fournier, He, Mankodiya, and Worthen; Adjunct Professors Anagnostopoulos, DiCecco, Mosley Austin, and Snyder, Research Professor Renehan.

-Dementia and aging; central nervous system disorders; cellular, molecular, and behavioral neurobiology imaging; and computational intelligence.
+Dementia and aging; central nervous system disorders; cellular, molecular, and behavioral neurobiology; and computational intelligence.